 concurrentmiddleware improves the QoS by sending several concurrent requests to the next step of the chain and returning the first successful response using a timeout for canceling the generated workload.

-loggingmiddleware logs the received request and response and also the duration of the segment execution.
+loggingmiddleware logs the received request and response and the segment execution duration.

 mergingmiddleware is a fork-and-join middleware.
 It is intended to split the process of the request into several concurrent processes, each one against a different backend, and to merge all the received responses from those created pipes into a single one.
 It applies a timeout, as the